 Before I moved into Santa Clara, I considered two alternatives besides the Bay area: Austin and Seattle.
 Texas offers a much more affordable housing market and many tech jobs.
-Seattle also has an abundance of jobs, and the real estate market slightly better but still expensive (food seems to cost more Seattle too).
+Seattle also has an abundance of jobs, and the real estate market is slightly better but still expensive (food seems to cost more Seattle too).
 Traffic in all of these cities is pretty horrible, but you might be able to avoid this by becoming a bicycle commuter (as I have).
 In the end, I chose California because it seemed like the Ivy League of technology spaces, so I wanted to experience it for myself.

 Will I stay here forever?
 Probably not.
 I’ll probably never be able to afford a home here, but for the time being, accruing experience at some well-known companies seems like a worthwhile investment.